soffes/blog/published/2009-08-26-moving-to-dallas/moving-to-dallas.markdown

 ---
-title: Moving to Dallas
+tags:
-categories: life
+- life
 ---

+# Moving to Dallas

 I'm moving to Dallas.
 For real.
 I know I've said I'm moving here and there over the past few months, but I already have a place to live and such in Dallas so it's official this time.